 When it comes to security, Microsoft's practice results from a culmination of over 15 years' experience in securing online data using the principles of Microsoft's Security Development Lifecycle approach, which provides protection at multiple levels.
 These levels consist of both physical and logical layers.
 Further details on security practices including information management, cloud infrastructure, development principles and service continuity can be accessed through the Trust Center.
 "Because the content on the Trust Centers is regularly updated, we are noticing that customers seem more engaged and eager to provide feedback on the approach Microsoft is taking to solve various enterprise requirements.
 The Trust Center initiative is not only about providing greater transparency to our customers, it demonstrates that Microsoft takes its obligations as a service provider very seriously," confirmed Boeh.

 An additional effort in transparency is Dynamics CRM Online's registration with the Cloud Security Alliance (CSA) Security, Trust and Assurance Registry (STAR)

 .
 The Dynamics CRM Online self-assessment

-includes a detailed analysis of the specific controls that manage our online service and helps organizations evaluate the service before purchasing.
-The registry aims to reduce the effort, ambiguity, and cost associated with learning about cloud providers and their security and privacy practices.
+includes a detailed analysis of the specific controls that manage our online service and helps organisations evaluate the service before purchasing.
+The registry aims to reduce the effort, ambiguity and cost associated with learning about cloud providers and their security and privacy practices.
 It is open to all cloud vendors and hosts their responses to specific questions pertaining to cloud security.
 For customers, this means more transparency and information to help them choose the best cloud provider for their specific needs.
 Dynamics CRM Online was the first cloud CRM service to register with CSA STAR.